Mobile impurity coupled to correlated lattice bosons: Crossing the superfluid–Mott insulator transition at fixed impurity–bath coupling

-Inside the Mott-insulating regime ($U_{\mathrm{b}}/t\gtrsim18.0$), $\Delta N(R)$ becomes almost flat, with $\Delta N_{\mathrm{max}}\lesssim0.02$ and $R(\Delta N_{\mathrm{max}})=1$ or 2, indicating that the impurity induces only a very weak, short-range density enhancement confined to its vicinity.
-The tiny amplitude confirms the absence of real particle recruitment: no additional bosons are bound to the impurity, and thus no bound cluster or multi-particle defect forms.
+Deep in the Mott-insulating regime ($U_{\mathrm{b}}/t\gtrsim18.0$), $\Delta N(R)$ becomes almost flat, with $\Delta N_{\mathrm{max}}\lesssim0.02$ and $R(\Delta N_{\mathrm{max}})=1$ or 2, indicating that the impurity induces only a very weak, short-range density enhancement confined to its vicinity.
+The tiny amplitude confirms the absence of quantized particle recruitment: no additional bosons are bound to the impurity, and thus no bound cluster or particle defect forms.
 Instead, the impurity remains a \emph{nearly free defect} propagating in an essentially rigid background.
-Thus for $U_{\mathrm{ib}}/t=-8.0$ the impurity never crosses into a localized particle-defect regime, even deep inside the Mott insulator phase.
+Thus for $U_{\mathrm{ib}}/t=-8.0$ the impurity never crosses into a particle-defect regime, even deep inside the Mott-insulating phase.

-These observations provide an important contrast to the repulsive case at similar impurity-bath coupling $U_{\mathrm{ib}}/t =8.0$ in MI bath, where a vacancy defect emerges once the bath becomes incompressible.
-For attractive $U_{\mathrm{ib}}/t=-8.0$, the impurity is energetically unable to attract and bind a full additional boson because of the large interaction gap of the Mott insulator; the local distortion remains bounded by $|\Delta N_{\mathrm{max}}|<0.02$, and no quantized particle capture or cluster formation occurs.
-The resulting state is therefore a weakly dressed, nearly free defect, consistent with the vanishing bath compressibility and strong on-site repulsion.
+These observations provide an important contrast to the repulsive case at similar impurity--bath coupling $U_{\mathrm{ib}}/t =8.0$ in the MI, where a vacancy defect emerges once the bath becomes incompressible.
+For attractive $U_{\mathrm{ib}}/t=-8.0$, the impurity is energetically unable to attract and bind a full additional boson because of the large interaction gap of the Mott insulator; the local distortion remains bounded by $\Delta N_{\mathrm{max}}\lesssim 0.02$, and no quantized particle capture or cluster formation occurs.

-Figure~\ref{fig:att_cib} further characterizes the radical-centered impurity–bath correlator $C_{\mathrm{ib}}(R)$ along the vertical cut at fixed $U_{\mathrm{ib}}/t=-8.0$.
+Figure~\ref{fig:att_cib} further characterizes the radial-centered impurity--bath correlator $C_{\mathrm{ib}}(R)$ along the vertical cut at fixed $U_{\mathrm{ib}}/t=-8.0$.
 The radial-averaged correlator $C_{\mathrm{ib}}(R)$ in the main panel shows a pronounced on-site accumulation in the weakly interacting superfluid ($U_{\mathrm{b}}/t= 8.0$), followed by a broad positive tail, consistent with the extended density halo seen in $\Delta N(R)$ and indicative of a light polaron with substantial bath dressing.
-As $U_{\mathrm{b}}/t$ increases toward the SF–MI boundary, both the amplitude and the range of $C_{\mathrm{ib}}(R)$ are continuously suppressed, reflecting the compressibility-controlled collapse of the dressing cloud: an increasingly rigid bath can no longer support long-ranged density redistribution.
+As $U_{\mathrm{b}}/t$ increases toward the SF--MI boundary, both the amplitude and the range of $C_{\mathrm{ib}}(R)$ are continuously suppressed, reflecting the compressibility-controlled collapse of the dressing cloud: an increasingly rigid bath can no longer support long-ranged density redistribution.